jensakut/CarND-Vehicle-Detection/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-The output of the pipeline is shown in the following visualization:
+The output of the pipeline is shown in the following visualization.
+The pictures 7 and 8 are additional examples which proved to be difficult to calculate.
+Number 7 shows the limit of the search grid, because the car is just inbetween the grid, and number 8 includes difficult shadows.

 ![alt text][image5]